microsoft/yardl/docs/docs.md

 will be a stream (named `b`) of zero or more floating-point numbers, and a stream (named `c`) of strings.

+It is an error to attempt to read or write a protocol's steps out of order.
+In order to verify that a protocol has been completely written to or read from, you can call `Close()` on the generated reader or writer instance.

+Generated protocol readers have a `CopyTo()` method that allows you to copy the contents of the protocol to another protocol writer.
+This makes is easy to, say, read from an HDF5 file and send it to a network stream

 ### Records

 Records have fields and, optionally, [computed fields](#computed-fields).
 In